Democrats keep Senate majority as GOP push falters in Nevada | Times Leader

 Click here to subscribe today or Login.

-Sen. Catherine Cortez Masto’s victory in Nevada gave Democrats the 50 seats they needed to keep the Senate.
-Her win reflects the surprising strength of Democrats across the U.S. this election year.
+Sen. victory in Nevada gave Democrats the 50 seats they needed to keep the Senate.
+Her win reflects the surprising strength of Democrats across the U.S. this .
 Seeking reelection in an economically challenged state that has some of the highest gas prices in the nation, Cortez Masto was considered the Senate’s most vulnerable member, adding to the frustration of Republicans who were confident she could be defeated.

 Senate Majority Leader Chuck Schumer claimed victory Saturday night, tweeting, “Your Senate Democratic Majority!”